Figure 1. Inside a wealthy Roman's house; from the atrium with its impluvium we can see the tablinum and peristylium.

 Figure 4 gives some impression of the difference in climate between Italy and Britain.
 It is not surprising that hypocausts (the Roman system of central heating) were more usual in Britain than in Italy.
 The floors of the principal rooms were supported on small square pillars (pilae).
 Hot air from an outside furnace circulated under the floor, and rose through hollow tiles in the walls to warm the rooms.
 Houses in the towns of Roman Britain were not otherwise different from Roman houses elsewhere.
 But in the country, the typical Roman house was the villa.
 This was a self-contained country house, complete with farm buildings and outhouses, and surrounded by a wall or a ditch.
 The larger villas usually had a suite of baths attached: being out of town, there were no lavish public baths nearby, as there were in Rome or Pompeii.

 Roman villas in Britain were generally more open in plan than houses in Italy.
 This was to aviod shutting out the sun.
-They varied considerably in size: many have been recognised from the discovery of wonderful mosaic pavements.
+They varied considerably in size: many have been recognized from the discovery of wonderful mosaic pavements.

 A fine 'domus' at Pompeii